Do We Have Faith of a Mustard Seed?

 How Can We Train Our Brain to Have Faith?

 Those thinks you think about all day will create faith in your heart.
-If you think about how things will go wrong, you will have faith for things to go work.
+If you think about how things will go wrong, you will have faith for things not to work.
 Therefore, we are to set our minds on whatever is excellent, pure, praiseworthy, etc. (Philippians 4:8).

 The things you speak about will also increase your faith on those things.
 If you say that you are a forgetful person, you will set an expectation that you will forget things.
 Faith comes by hearing (Romans 10:17).
 Therefore why not hear yourself say some things that will increase your faith in God?